Stop the Insanity

 My niece Veronica, who is in her early 30’s, told me this morning about a friend of hers who is dying of cervical cancer.
 Diagnosed only a year ago, Veronica’s friend already is in hospice care.
 She has young children who will be without a mother before long.

 Most, if not all, cervical cancer is caused by various strains of the sexually transmitted human papilloma virus, or HPV.
 While most people get HPV without getting cancer, cervical cancer in the absence of HPV is rare.
-Unfortunately, HPV also is the most commonly transmitted sexually transmitted disease, so common that according to the CDC nearly all sexually active men and women get it at some time in their lives.
+Unfortunately, HPV is also the most commonly sexual transmitted disease, so common that, according to the CDC, nearly all sexually active men and women get it at some time in their lives.